fluid-project/infusion-docs/src/documents/SubcomponentDeclaration.md

 ### Subcomponent with `createOnEvent`

-This example a subcomponent defined with the `createOnEvent` annotation.
+This example shows a subcomponent defined with the `createOnEvent` annotation.
 Unlike an ordinary concrete subcomponent, this subcomponent will not be constructed at the same time as its parent.
 Instead, it will only be constructed once the `onUIOptionsMarkupReady` event fires.
 However, it will still be destroyed along with its parent component at the standard time.